-Prisoner of Azkaban might not be everyone’s favorite movie in the series, but it is the actual best film in the series.
+Prisoner of Azkaban might not be everyone’s favorite movie in the series, but it is the best film in the series.
 It was the first movie that truly showed where the franchise could go.
-The franchise could go dark, and it wasn’t just a typical family film.
-Having someone like Alfonso Cuarón direct it was a brilliant decision, because he re-invented the visual world of the films, which was later carried over into the later films.
-Chris Columbus did a good job starting the series, but Cuarón legitimized it.
-I also feel like it is the first movie where you truly believe that Harry Potter is the Chosen One.
+It could be dark, and it wasn’t just a typical family film.
+Making Alfonso Cuarón the director was a brilliant decision because he helped re-invented the visual world of the films, which was later carried over into the later films.
+Chris Columbus did a quality job starting the series, but Cuarón legitimized it.

-I also have to defend Order of the Phoenix because I feel the movie gets a bad rap.
-I think it is the second best because, like Prisoner of Azkaban, the film pushes the visual world of Potter.
+I also have to defend the Order of the Phoenix because I feel the movie gets a bad rap.
+I think it is the second-best because, like Prisoner of Azkaban, the film pushes the visual world of Potter.
 You get this from the creepy opening scene.
-I also really like the introduction of Dumbledore’s Army and how the students work together.
-The success of the franchise was dependent on the younger actors of the series and the fifth film truly showed the young actors coming into their own.
+I also like the introduction of Dumbledore’s Army and how the students work together.
+The success of the franchise was dependent on the younger actors of the series, and the fifth film showed the young actors coming into their own.

 Chamber of Secrets is the worst movie because it feels like it didn’t take a risk in any way.
 Was it dark?
-To some degree yes, but when comparing it the other films it isn’t dark at all.
-My main critique is that it feels too similar to Sorcerer’s Stone and nothing really stands out (except for Kenneth Branagh).
+To some degree, but when comparing it to the other films, not really.
+My main critique is that it feels too similar to Sorcerer’s Stone, and nothing stands out for me (except for Kenneth Branagh).

 Alaina (Best: GoF, Worst: OoTP)

-This film really hits the sweet spot of all the films.
+This film hits the sweet spot of all the films.
 We have tons of canon with the Tri-Wizard Tournament, the love interests are in play, and it’s the beginning of the darkness for these films.
-Goblet of Fire brings a real sense of reality to the story as the trio goes through a lot of normal kid things, like crushes and terrible hair, but also emphasizes that they are not normal kids at all because of the return of Voldemort.
-The writers played with a lot of charm and humor, which I appreciated because as the films progress they get darker and darker.
-This is also the first time we really see Voldemort, which turns the whole series on its head and sets up the final task of defeating the Dark Lord.
-Also Robert Pattinson is in it, who would later go on to play Edward Cullen, and that’s hilarious.
+Goblet of Fire brings a sense of reality to the story as the trio goes through a lot of normal kid things, like crushes and terrible hair, but also emphasizes that they are not normal kids at all because of the return of Voldemort.
+The writers played with a lot of charm and humor, which I appreciated, because as the films progressed they got darker and darker.
+This is also the first time we really see Voldemort, which turns the whole series on its head, and it sets up the final task of defeating the Dark Lord.
+Also, Robert Pattinson is in it, who would later go on to play Edward Cullen, and that’s hilarious.

-Placing Order of the Phoenix last was hard for me to do, because I love all of the films at a base level, but man — I couldn’t remember what this film was about.
-They’ve gotten haircuts — so, cool — but other than that it’s a lot of pushing through plot and introducing plot points that are never explained.
-Those orbs in the Ministry of Magic are important and they just broke them and didn’t give them their proper due.
-But what was the worst fault of all is not even TOUCHING on the fact that Neville was almost the Chosen One.
-I swear the book has an entire chapter on this plot point and the movie never even mentions it.
+Placing Order of the Phoenix last was hard for me because I love all of the films at a base level.
+But man, I couldn’t remember what this film was about.
+They’ve gotten haircuts, but other than that, it’s a lot of pushing through the plot and introducing plot points that are never explained.
+Those orbs in the Ministry of Magic are important, and they just broke them and didn’t give them their proper due.
+But, the worst fault of all is not even TOUCHING on the fact that Neville was almost the Chosen One.
+I swear the book has an entire chapter on this plot point, and the movie never even mentions it.
 It’s disappointing.
 Also, once again, this movie is so blue-toned and dark that it’s hard to watch.
 We get it, it’s sad and troubling.
-Overall, this movie didn’t do it for me, and the only times I remember it I think about how much I don’t like it.
+Overall, this movie didn’t do it for me, and the only times I remember it, I think about how much I don’t like it.

 Brett (Best: GoF, Worst: HBP)

-Not gonna lie, Harry Potter isn’t really my ‘thang’.
-While some of the Potter films are enjoyable enough, I don’t consider any of them to be cinematic masterpieces.
-Most of the Potter movies are so devoid of any life or color it’s borderline depressing.
+Not going to lie, Harry Potter isn’t for me.
+While some of the Potter films are somewhat enjoyable, I don’t consider any of them to be cinematic masterpieces.
+Most of the Potter movies are so devoid of any life it’s borderline depressing.

 But if I had to choose, the Goblet of Fire is easily the best one.
-It was one of the few Potter films that actually seemed to have some life in it, and the story built itself up to a satisfying and emotional climax.
+It was one of the few Potter films that seemed to have some life in it, and the story built to a satisfying and emotional climax.
 The Sorcerer’s Stone suffers from some terrible CGI, but it’s still an enjoyable romp for younger children.
-The Prisoner of Azkaban is overhyped, but it is technically one of the better ones.
-(There’s was a werewolf in there somewhere, right?)
-The Chamber of Secrets was pretty good but mostly forgettable until the serpent shows up at the end.
-Order of the Phoenix should have been good — it’s about a rebellion after all — but by the end I’m always bored to tears.
+The Prisoner of Azkaban is overhyped, but it is technically one of the better ones (There was a werewolf in there somewhere, right?).
+The Chamber of Secrets was pretty good, but mostly forgettable until the serpent shows up at the end.
+Order of the Phoenix should have been good — it’s about a rebellion after all — but by the end, I’m always bored to tears.
 Deathly Hallows Part 2 killed Snape.
-The less said about Deathly Hallows Part 1 and its weird foray into the forest the better.
+The less said about Deathly Hallows Part 1 and its weird foray into the forest, the better.
 Is the Half-Blood Prince even a thing?

 The Finale-Loving Firecrabs (6–8)